World Martial Arts Masterships: 2019 Competition

 The 2019 championships were the second iteration of the masterships and featured 3,119 martial artists from 106 countries competing in 20 different martial arts areas over 275 medals.
 The motto was "Beyond the Times, Bridge the World".

 The opening ceremony for the 2019 competition was held at Chungju Central Sports Stadium on August 30.
 It had 15,000 attendees and featured a performance from the Republic of Korea Air Force's Black Eagles aerobatic team.
 In total, 150,556 spectators and 900 volunteers were present during the entire duration of the masterships.
 Turkmenistan finished at first place with 19 medals, followed by South Korea with 17.
-The cost of the 2019 championships has been estimated to be 15 billion Korean won.
+The cost of the 2019 championships has been estimated to be 15 billion South Korean won.
 Additionally, an international martial arts film festival featuring 51 different films was also held during the same period.

 Aikido and savate were added and kickboxing and kendo were removed from the martial arts program.
 Pencak silat and ssireum were added to the masterships program.